ARCHIVED—About the Prime Minister's Awards for Teaching Excellence

 Information identified as archived on the Web is for reference, research or recordkeeping purposes.
 It has not been altered or updated after the date of archiving.
 Web pages that are archived on the Web are not subject to the Government of Canada Web Standards.
 As per the Communications Policy of the Government of Canada, you can request alternate formats on the "Contact Us" page.

-- innovative and exemplary teaching practices
+- innovative and exemplary teaching practices;

-- student skills development
+- student skills development;

-- student interest and participation
+- student interest and participation;

-- student achievement and performance
+- student achievement and performance; and

 - teacher commitment and leadership.